elgw/deconwolf/README.md

  - It can make use of all precious cores of your "big" machine since the critical parts run on separate threads (as many as you would like).
  - Deconwolf is tiny!
 The binaries could even fit on a floppy drive (if you are fortunate enough to own one of those antiquities).
  - It is shipped with program to generate Point Spread Functions (PSFs) according to the Born and Wolf model.
-It is the only one we know of that actually integrate the PSF over each pixel.
+Our program is the only one we know of that actually integrate the PSF over each pixel.
  - Fully open source.
 And we embrace [contributions and suggestions](CONTRIBUTING.md).

 Except for this README there is also a short [usage guide](USAGE.md),